Royal High Corstorphine RFC

 Royal High Corstorphine RFC is a former Edinburgh rugby union club, formed from the merger of the Royal HSFP and Corstorphine RFC.
 The merged club was dissolved in 2017 as two clubs:- Corstorphine Cougars and Royal HSFP.

 History

 Royal High Corstorphine was formed in 2003 from the merger of two Edinburgh rugby union sides:- Royal HSFP and Corstorphine RFC.
 RHC was originally planned as a bilateral club based both in Royal HSFP's Barnton ground and Corstorphine RFC's Union Park.

-The club had a very successful women's side that produced several Scotland international players.
+The women's side produced several Scotland international players.

 Dissolve of club

 As time passed more and more matches were being played in Barnton; eventually the 1st XV playing in Barnton and the 2nd XV played in Union Park.
 This highlighted differences between the two factions on how a club should be run and the merged club was dissolved into two clubs.